dbrugne/donut/README.md

 - Room/onetoone history step 2
   - [ ] Add Skype link to load more history
   - [ ] Implement in user:open process
-- Implement a real presence management:
-  - [ ] Each user received on client side (room user, owner, onetoone user, home users ... but not search engine users) are instanciated as a User Model
-  - [ ] This model is stored ALSO in a global knownUsers collection
-  - [ ] Each model "listen for a user presence" socket.io room
-  - [ ] View of this model (could have lot of different template) ... should listen for model modification : how to handle user list (room users) that are re-drawn totally?
-With the block listening for collection/model change?
-  - [ ] How to cleanup users that have totally leave our vision space (no longer in the room we are, no one to one open, not displayed on room)

 **Content**
 - [ ] Emails: forgot, password changed, signup